Coverage

 California Labor Code Section 2750.5 creates a presumption that workers who don't satisfy the ABC test are employees.
 If a subcontractor is injured and doesn't have their own WC coverage, your policy may be required to respond — at your expense and your X-Mod's expense.

 Best practice for GCs: Before any subcontractor sets foot on your job site, collect a certificate of insurance showing active WC coverage.
 Keep these on file.
 Your broker should help you build a subcontractor compliance checklist.
-Wellington Partners provides this to every contractor client we work with.
+Wellington Partners Insurance Services provides this to every contractor client we work with.

 How to Keep Your CSLB License Continuously Active

+1. Never Let Your WC Policy Lapse.
 Set up automatic renewal reminders 90 days before expiration.
 Work with your broker to begin the renewal process early — especially if you've had claims that may affect your renewal.

+2. Monitor Your CSLB License Status Online.
 Check cslb.ca.gov regularly.
 You can verify your license status, see what's on file, and catch any issues before they become suspensions.

+3. Update the CSLB When You Change Carriers.
 When you switch WC carriers, there can be a gap in CSLB records — even if your coverage is continuous.
 Your new carrier should notify the WCIRB, but verify this was done.

-Wellington Partners tracks renewal dates for all contractor clients and alerts them well before expiration.
+4. Work With a Broker Who Monitors This For You.
+Wellington Partners Insurance Services tracks renewal dates for all contractor clients and alerts them well before expiration.
 We've prevented dozens of CSLB suspensions simply by being proactive on the renewal timeline.

-What Wellington Partners Does for CA Contractors
+What Wellington Partners Insurance Services Does for CA Contractors

 We work exclusively with California contractors — from sole proprietor handymen to multi-million dollar GCs.
 We know the CSLB requirements inside and out, we know the carriers who understand construction risk, and we know how to structure your WC policy to protect your license and your business.